-Gangsterism and related drug and gun peddling in particular, requires a concerted, well-resourced response from law enforcement authorities.

-Last year, the Western Cape Cabinet resolved that the army should be brought in as a short-term emergency measure, to support policing in gang hotspots.
-This is entirely justified, as gangs have, in some areas, effectively usurped the authority of the state and the conventional law enforcement agencies.
+The PREMIER: Gangsterism and related drug and gun peddling in particular, requires a concerted, well-resourced response from law enforcement authorities.
+Last year, the Western Cape Cabinet resolved that the army should be brought in as a short-term emergency measure to support policing in gang hotspots.
+This is entirely justified, as gangs have in some areas effectively usurped the authority of the state and the conventional law enforcement agencies.

-Despite promises from Police Minister Fikile Mbalula, this has not materialized, nor has the specialized gang and drug units promised by former President Jacob Zuma in 2016.

-Minister Mbalula recently offered the astounding excuse that the SANDF would not be deployed in the short term because SAPS are in fact on top of the gang crisis.
+Despite promises from Police Minister Fikile Mbalula, this has not materialised, nor has the specialised gang and drug units promised by former President Jacob Zuma in 2016.
+Minister Mbalula recently offered the astounding excuse that the SANDF would not be deployed in the short-term because SAPS are in fact on top of the gang crisis.
+[Interjections.]

-I wrote to Minister Mbalula on 8 February requesting him to substantiate his statements that gangsterism has been neutralised, as this is as at odds with the views of communities, and our own experience.
-I have not had a reply.
+I wrote to Minister Mbalula on 8 February requesting him to substantiate this statement that gangsterism has been neutralised, as this is as at odds with the views of communities and our own experience.
+I have not had a reply from the hon Minister.
+[Interjections.]

-Honourable Speaker, let me turn to Manenberg, where we are working with our community steercom on an ambitious programme to bring a Regional Hospital and Schools Upgrade to the area, including a School of Skills.
+Hon Speaker, let me turn to Manenberg.
+We are working with our Community SteerCom on an ambitious programme to bring a Regional Hospital and Schools Upgrade to the area, including a School of Skills.
+[Interjections.]

-The City of Cape Town is also investing in various upgrades to public infrastructure in the community, including lighting, roads and parks.
+The PREMIER: The City of Cape Town is also investing in various upgrades to public infrastructure in the community...
+[Interjection.]

-Our Department of Health's planning indicates that a Regional Hospital, a necessity for future healthcare demand, will require 7 hectares of land, as it will comprise 550 beds - much larger than each of our recently built hospitals in Mitchell's Plain and Khayelitsha.
+The PREMIER: ...including lighting, roads and parks.
+Our Department of Health's planning indicates that a Regional Hospital, a necessity for future healthcare demand...
+[Interjection.]

-As there is limited available land in Manenberg, we have been engaged in constructive and robust discussions with the community steercom and local education structures on how best to effect the overall upgrade.
+The PREMIER: ...will require seven hectares of land, as it will comprise 550 beds - much larger than each of our recently built hospitals in Mitchell's Plain and Khayelitsha.
+As there is limited available land in Manenberg, we have been engaged in constructive and robust discussions with the Community SteerCom and local education structures on how best to effect the overall upgrade.

-Various proposals have been discussed and our discussions are very close to conclusion, subject to final budget allocations.
-Once we have reported back to the community steercom, further details will be announced.
+Various proposals have been discussed and our discussions are very close to conclusion, subject to final budgetary allocations.
+Once we have reported back to the Community SteerCom, further details will be announced.

-The long-term vision for the Manenberg Upgrade is the construction of a Youth Lifestyle Campus in Manenberg - a network of education and after-schools facilities, linked by safe promenades and upgraded lighting and infrastructure.

-The entire ethos of the upgrade is based on the Violence Prevention through Urban Upgrading (VPUU) methodology, which has been embedded in many path-breaking projects.
+The long-term vision for the Manenberg Upgrade is the construction of a Youth Lifestyle Campus in Manenberg - a network of education and after-schools facilities linked by safe promenades and upgraded lighting and infrastructure.
+The entire ethos of the upgrade is based on the Violence Prevention through Urban Upgrading methodology, which has been embedded in many path-breaking projects.

-We are now expanding this to smaller towns through our Regional Socio-Economic Programme.
+We are now expanding this to small towns through our Regional Socio-economic Programme.
 The Province has committed R165 million for the RSEP Programme over a four-year period.
-In addition, a grant of R70 million has been received for the VPUU Programme from the German Development Bank, for spending over the same period.
+In addition, a grant of R70 million has been received for the VPUU Programme from the German Development Bank for spending over the same period and we are very, very grateful to the German Development Bank for the enormous amount of funding they have put into this path-breaking project.

-To highlight just some of the progress to date, RSEP has undertaken:
+The PREMIER: To highlight just some of the progress to date, RSEP has undertaken:

-- Two major recreational parks in the Wesbank and Ilinge Letho communities of Malmesbury; - Upgrades to community and informal trading facilities in Vredenburg; and - planning for the Zwelethemba Commercial Corridor in Worcester.
+- Two major recreational parks in the Wesbank and Ilingelethu communities of Malmesbury; - Upgrades to community and informal trading facilities in Vredenburg; - Planning for the Zwelethemba Commercial Corridor in Worcester.

-This year, the RSEP Programme is being rolled out to an additional 7 municipalities and 13 new projects have been approved in consultation with communities and local governments in Touwsrivier, Mosselbay and Bergrivier.
+This year the RSEP Programme is being rolled out to an additional seven municipalities and 13 new projects have been approved in consultation with communities and Local Governments in Touws River, Mossel Bay and Berg River.